PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - **Reliability**: Users must always be able to load their most recently saved battle templates.
 While automated backup isn’t a current priority, manual saves should be fully reliable and restorable.

 - **Compatibility**: The application is primarily developed for Windows desktop systems.
-It must remain operable on typical Windows school/university computers, and should support future testing on alternative platforms (e.g., Mac OS).
+It must remain operable on typical Windows school/university computers and should support future testing on alternative platforms (e.g., Mac OS).

 ### 5.3 Acceptance Criteria